Havaianas

 Havaianas (stylized in all lowercase) is a Brazilian brand of flip-flop sandals created and patented in 1962.
 The brand was founded by Brazilian manufacturer Alpargatas S.A.
-Inspired by the Japanese zori sandals, Havaianas was the first mass-produced flip-flops made out of rubber.
-The name Havaianas is derived from the feminine form of the Portuguese word for "Hawaiians", the name was chosen as homage to the popular vacation destination of Hawaii.
+Inspired by the hybrid Hawaiian and Japanese zori sandals popularized in Hawaii, there are claims that Havaianas were the first mass-produced flip-flops made out of rubber, but this claim is false, the first mass-produced flip-flops made of rubber, were produced in Hawaii in the late 1920’s or early 1930’s and is possibly where the creators of the Havaiana brand got the idea.
+The name Havaianas is derived from the feminine form of the Portuguese word for "Hawaiians", the name was chosen as homage to the popular vacation destination of Hawaii, where rubber flip-flops originated.

 Some iconic design features of Havaianas flip flops are the Greek artistic pattern found along the strips, the rice grain pattern engraved in the sole, and the flat rectangular brick layer pattern of the outer sole.
 With time Havaianas have become a symbol of Brazilian culture, being associated with the country's vibrant and carefree lifestyle, and are often worn casually, especially in beach and summer settings.

 The popularity of Havaianas is generalized in Brazil and the brand controls 80% of the Brazilian rubber slippers market.
 The brand was featured in promotional campaigns with celebrities such as Jennifer Aniston, Kelly Slater, and in haute couture runways of fashion designers such as Jean Paul Gaultier, Saint Laurent, and Dion Lee.
 They are among the most sold rubber flip-flop sandals in the world, with about 200 million pairs sold every year in over 100 countries.